IBM/opensource-ai-workshop/docs/lab-6/README.md

     In the example generated code, a "main" entry point to the script is missing.
 In this case, using `cmd+I` again and trying the prompt: "write a main function for my game that plays ten rounds of Conway's game of life using the `board()` function." might help.
 What happens?

-It's hard to read the generated case in the example case, making it hard to read the logic.
+It's hard to read the generated code in the example case, making it difficult to understand the logic.
 To clean it up, I'll define a `main` function so the entry point exists.
-There was also a `tkinter` section in the generated code, I decided to put the main game loop there:
+There's also a `tkinter` section in the generated code, I decided to put the main game loop there:

 ```python
 if __name__ == '__main__':